sumowll/BD4H-Bootcamp/web/spark-basic.md

 scala> lines.count()
 res1: Long = 14046
 ```
 2. Let us take a peek at the data.
 The `take(k)` will return the first k elements in the RDD.
-Spark also provides `collect()` which brings all the elements in the EDD back to the driver program.
+Spark also provides `collect()` which brings all the elements in the RDD back to the driver program.
 Note that it is only used when the data is small.

 ```scala
 scala> lines.take(5)